nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Obtaining total patient count: `count`

 Gets total number of patients.
+Also gets the total number of types of long-term medications prescribed to patients, and a breakdown of the number of patients taking each type of medication.

 Format: `count`

-* A count of all existing patients in the hospital will be displayed, along with a list of long-term medications that are being prescribed to patients, with the number of patients being prescribed each medication.
 * The count will be a non-negative number (>= 0). e.g. `count` displays `452` when there are 452 patients noted within the hospital.
-If 32 of those patients are on long-term antidepressants, the count will also display `antidepressants: 32`.
+* If 32 of those patients are on long-term antidepressants, the count will also display `antidepressants: 32`.

 ---